Identification of Long-Term Treatment Effects via Temporal Links, Observational, and Experimental Data: Identification Framework

+This section shows how to represent all information about $(m,\gamma)$. $(m,\gamma)$ are features of \textit{latent} random variables $Y(d)$ and $S(d)$.
+I exploit this fact to construct $\mathcal{H}(m,\gamma)$ for a large class of restrictions on $m$.

-Because potential outcomes are latent, there will exist a set of $(S(0),S(1),Y(0),Y(1))$ that are consistent with the data and maintained assumptions.
-Concretely, let $\mathcal{Q}$ be the set of all $(S(0),S(1),Y(0),Y(1))$ that are consistent with the data, and Assumptions \ref{ass:rand_assign} and \ref{ass:ex_validity}.
-The researcher can determine this set.
-To find $\mathcal{H}(m,\gamma) $, one then only needs to collect all corresponding $(m,\gamma)$ such that they additionally satisfy the modeling assumption $m\in\mathcal{M}^A$.
+Because at least some potential outcomes are unobserved for each unit, the data and maintained assumptions are consistent with a set of \textit{random vectors} $(S(0),S(1),Y(0),Y(1))$.
+Intuitively, let $\mathcal{Q}$ be the set of all such random vectors that are compatible with the data, and Assumptions \ref{ass:rand_assign} and \ref{ass:ex_validity}.
+To obtain $\mathcal{H}(m,\gamma) $, it suffices to collect the corresponding pairs $(m,\gamma)$ that additionally satisfy the modeling restriction $m\in\mathcal{M}^A$.
 By definition:

-Then, again definitionally, $\mathcal{H}(\tau) = \{T(m,\gamma): \text{$(m,\gamma)\in\mathcal{H}(m,\gamma)$} \}$.
-These expressions demonstrate that one may use the information on the potential outcomes to relate $(m,\gamma)$ and $\tau$ to observed data and assumptions.
-However, while intuitive, the definitions are intractable.

-The first main identification result utilizes \eqref{eq:id_set_intuitive} to provide a general equivalent characterization of $\mathcal{H}(m,\gamma)$ in terms of moment restrictions.
-When $\mathcal{S}$ and $\mathcal{Z}$ are finite, the general characterization simplifies to:\footnote{Conceptually, the identification results do not require $\mathcal{S}$ or $\mathcal{Z}$ to be finite.
-The former allows one to computationally characterize the set in full.
-Both will be assumed to construct the consistent estimator.}

-where $\Delta(k)$ denotes the $k$-dimensional simplex.
-In turn, this yields the second main identification result -- characterization of $\mathcal{H}(\tau)$ using optimization problems: